Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 ## Installation of the Source Code

-You will *not* need to download and install to source code of @Type in this book.
+You will *not* need to download and install to source code of Hotmoka in this book.
 Nevertheless, an important aspect of blockchain technology is that trust is based also on the public availability of its code.
 Moreover, you will need to download the source code if you want to understand